NCIEVS/evsrestapi-client-SDK/go-examples/README.md

 ## Sample Go Calls

 The following examples are exhibited by various unit tests defined in the code in `go-examples`.
 All commands to run these tests should be run from that directory.
+It may be necessary to move the console into that directory from the top level with the command `cd go-examples`.

 A script file (containing multiple test scripts) can be run with the following command from the go-examples directory: